 - 3.2 Pine Point: Located along the southern shores of Great Slave Lake, the Port is essentially unprotected from adverse winds originating from the south southwest through north to the north northeasterly quadrant (SSW-N-NNE).
 In other words, most weather conditions may affect offloading operations. - 3.3 This area is mostly low lying causing shallow approaches into the Port.
 A thru-ice bathymetric survey was conducted by EBA Engineering Consultants Ltd. in 2010 to determine the boundary of the 2 meter curve.
 The result suggested the 2 meter curve was 194 meters (630 ft.) offshore.
 This becomes problematic for cargo barges having a draft of 1.93 meters.
 It is recommended that an in water bathymetric survey be conducted of this area plus surrounding areas nearby to ascertain water depth and bottom configuration.
-The results are provided as Appendix 2 to this report.
+The recommended bathymetric survey was subsequently completed by EBA (2011) and the results are provided as Appendix 2 to this report.